Skip to main content

 6.0 - Custom Access Roles

-For custom access control requirements, you can create a custom access role using the pre-defined Access Levels.
+For more specific access control needs, you can create a custom access role using HighGround's pre-defined Access Levels.

-There are 2 methods for creating a custom access role:
+There are two methods for creating a custom access role:

 The following sections explain how to perform these actions.